 Anti-jargon: Psychopathology - mental illness.

-(Before scrolling down after the second image, make sure to make a guess first.)
+(Before scrolling down after the second image, make sure to take a guess first.)

 *Edited* Source: http://www.zinteriors.co.uk/office-partitioning/images/laminate-double-door-samples.jpg